 Section 164 gives the Registrar (Commissioner) wide discretionary powers to extend missed deadlines.

 In this ruling, the Deputy Commissioner considers whether the advanced warning of Section 6(3) can be extended retroactively under the discretionary powers given by Section 164, i.e. if the Applicant can inform the Commissioner of a scientific lecture post facto and pay extension fees, so that the lecture by the inventor is not considered as novelty destroying prior art.

-On 27 August 2009, i.e. before the priority date, the conference proceedings of the “69th Tohoku District Meeting of the Japanese Society of Psychosomatic Medicine”.
-Published.
+On 27 August 2009, i.e. before the priority date, the “Conference Proceedings of the 69th Tohoku District Meeting of the Japanese Society of Psychosomatic Medicine” were published.
 One of these was titled “An example of complete response of ariprazole against refractory head and neck pain associated with depression”.

 On 15 August 2010, the Applicant responded that they would file a second request on entering the national stage into Israel and would provide written and verbal arguments justifying an exception, and, on 16 May 2011, a further notice refusing the extension was issued by the patent office.

-On entering the National Phase into Israel, and with reference to Section 48D(a) of the Law, the Applicant noted that prior to entering the national phase into Israel, they had requested an extension to Section 6(3), and appended the decision of 16 May 2011.
+On subsequently entering the National Phase into Israel, and with reference to Section 48D(a) of the Law, the Applicant noted that, prior to entering the national phase into Israel, they had requested an extension to Section 6(3), and appended the decision of 16 May 2011.

 Sections 6 and 164 are reproduced below:

 - The right of the owner of an invention to be granted a patent shall not be affected by publication said in section 4—

 (1) if it is proved that the matter published was obtained from him the owner of the invention or his predecessor in title and was published without his consent, and if the patent application was filed within a reasonable time after the publication became known to the applicant; or

 (2)(a) the publication was by the owner of the invention or his predecessor in title in one of the following ways: